Bernard Tapie: Acquisitions

-The AGF, the UAP and Crédit Lyonnais entered the capital of the sporting brand.

-Adidas was nearly bankrupt when Tapie took it over.

-His five-year plan saved the company, the major change being the marketing with the recruiting of Bob Strasser (former Chief of Design from Nike), and the change of image of the brand (the logo for example was changed, from the lotus flower to the more modern (and still current logo) three stripes triangle).

-Manufacturing was largely moved to Asia, and the distribution network was completely redesigned.

 In 1995, Adidas was listed on the Stock Exchange for a valuation of 11 billion francs, nearly six times the price paid by Robert to Tapie to acquire it.

-He subsequently had a number of legal difficulties associated with the sale of the company, conducted by the French state-owned Crédit Lyonnais, which was subsequently sanctioned for lack of loyalty (by not informing Tapie he could sell the company at a much higher price than Crédit Lyonnais declared) and for breaching the obligation not to buy the company themselves.
-(Crédit Lyonnais used offshore companies to buy Adidas on their behalf but without declaring it.)
+He had a number of legal difficulties associated with the sale of the company, conducted by the French state-owned Crédit Lyonnais, which was sanctioned for lack of loyalty, by not informing Tapie he could sell the company at a much higher price than Crédit Lyonnais declared, and for breaching the obligation not to buy the company themselves.
+Crédit Lyonnais used offshore companies to buy Adidas on their behalf but without declaring it.

-The Tapie group, through Bernard Tapie's son Laurent Tapie, who had created a successful company in the sportsbetting business that he sold in 2008 to Partouche Group (n.1 casino Group in Europe at that time), also tried to dabble in the online poker world when Laurent Tapie tried to acquire Full Tilt Poker.
-However, they were unable to negotiate a successful deal with the United States Department of Justice, and the deal fell through.
+The Tapie group, through Bernard Tapie's son Laurent Tapie, who had formed a company in the sports betting company that he sold in 2008, also tried to dabble in the online poker world when Laurent Tapie tried to acquire Full Tilt Poker.
+They were unable to negotiate a deal with the United States Department of Justice, and the deal fell through.

 Media

 In 1995, Tapie turned to artistic endeavors because he was unable to pursue his previous interests: he was personally bankrupt and therefore unable to pursue business ventures, he was declared ineligible to run for political office, and he was banned from football.
 The first thing he turned to was film.
 He starred, together with Fabrice Luchini, in Claude Lelouch's 1996 movie Hommes, femmes, mode d'emploi (Men, Women: A User's Manual).

-In 1998, he collaborated on a song written by Doc Gynéco, "C'est beau la vie."
+In 1998, Tapie collaborated on a song written by Doc Gynéco, "C'est beau la vie".
 In 2000, he made his debut as a theater actor, receiving great reviews from French critics for his re-enactment of Jack Nicholson's role of Randle McMurphy in One Flew Over the Cuckoo's Nest.
 In 2001, a documentary titled Who is Bernard Tapie? was produced by American filmmaker Marina Zenovich.

-From 2001 to 2005, Tapie acted in theater plays and appeared in the French TV series Valence as a police chief.

-In 2018, Tapie was diagnosed with double cancer (stomach and esophagus).
+From 2001 to 2005, Tapie acted in theater plays, and appeared in the French TV series Valence as a police chief.
+In 2018, Tapie was diagnosed with double cancer, stomach and esophagus.
 He was later treated in France and in Belgium, partially with experimental treatments.
+In 2023, Netflix released the biographical limited series Class Act.